Army 2020: Royal Artillery

-39 Regiment Royal Artillery disbanded, with its Multiple Launch Rocket Systems being transferred to the rest of the Royal Artillery and Territorial Army.
+39 Regiment Royal Artillery was disbanded, with its Multiple Launch Rocket Systems being transferred to the rest of the Royal Artillery and Territorial Army.

 In accordance with the Strategic Defence and Security Review, the number of AS-90 self-propelled guns was reduced by 35%.
 The number of active Challenger 2 tanks was cut by around forty per cent, and by 2014 had been reduced to 227.